flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 A sum type S is defined by a sequence of types (A, B, C, ...), each tagged by a string tag A value of type S is constructed from a value of any of the variant types.
-The specific choice of type is recorded by storing the varaint&#39;s tag with the literal value and can be examined in runtime.
+The specific choice of type is recorded by storing the varaint's tag with the literal value and can be examined in runtime.

 Type S is typically written as
 S := Apple A | Banana B | Cantaloupe C | ...